Battle of Navarino: Preliminary moves

 Vice-Admiral Codrington's instructions were to impose and enforce an armistice on both sides and to interdict the flow of reinforcements and supplies from Asia Minor and Egypt to Ottoman forces in Greece.
 He was to use force only as a last resort.

 On 29 August, the Ottomans formally rejected the Treaty of London's stipulations, triggering the dispatch of Allied representatives to Nafplion.
 On 2 September, the Greek provisional government accepted the armistice.
 This freed Codrington to concentrate on coercing the Ottoman side.

 Navarino Bay is a large natural harbour on the west coast of Messinia in the south-west Peloponnese.
 It is approximately 5 km long (between the headlands) and 3 km wide.
 The bay is sheltered from the open sea by a long, narrow islet, Sphacteria.
 This islet leaves two entrances to the bay.
 Because of a sandbank, the northern one is very narrow and shallow, 100 m wide and just 1 m deep in places, impassable to large boats.
 The southern one is much wider, 1,500 m, with an effective passage of 1,000 m width because of rocks.
 The southern entrance was at that time guarded by the Ottoman-held New Navarino fortress (Pylos).
 During the Greek insurgency, the bay was used by the Ottoman navy as its main operational base in the Peloponnese.

 A large Ottoman–Egyptian fleet, which had been warned by the British and French to stay away from Greece, left Alexandria on 5 August 1827 and joined other Ottoman units at Navarino on 8 September.
 In response, Codrington arrived with his squadron off Navarino on 12 September.
-In talks on 25 September with Ibrahim Pasha and the Ottoman admiral, he extracted verbal promises that they would cease offensive operations by land and sea.
+In talks on 25 September with Ibrahim Pasha and the Ottoman admiral, he extracted no explicit verbal promises that they would cease offensive operation.
+However, Codrington did get the pasha to commit a ceasefire until further instructions from the sultan were given.
 After these talks, Codrington withdrew to the nearby British-controlled Ionian island of Zante (Zakynthos), leaving a frigate off Navarino to keep watch on the Ottoman fleet.